Taliban advances: Why are Afghans so skeptical about Pakistan? | DW | 07.07.2021

 "If that happens, that will be the end of Afghanistan," he said.

-He also said that the Taliban will not engage in a dialogue with Afghan President Ashraf Ghani's government "as long as the Pakistani military and intelligence continue to give them sanctuary."
+He also said the Taliban would not engage in a dialogue with Afghan President Ashraf Ghani's government "as long as the Pakistani military and intelligence continue to give them sanctuary."

 "Why should they when their leaders and their families are safe?
 If Pakistan wants to show its sincerity, it needs to immediately force the Taliban leaders to either compromise or leave their sanctuaries in Quetta or in Peshawar," Rashid said.